Cleudeir/jabba-manager/README.md

-A VSCode extension for managing Java versions using Jabba, with a focus on OpenJDK management.
+A VSCode extension for managing Java versions using Jabba, supporting all Java distributions that Jabba supports.

 ![Jabba Manager](images/java-icon.png)

 ## Features

-- Install OpenJDK versions directly from VSCode
+- Install any Java version supported by Jabba directly from VSCode
 - Switch between installed Java versions with a single click
 - Manage (use/uninstall) Java versions through an intuitive interface
 - Quick access to common Jabba commands